jesse-ai/docs/docs/docs/getting-started/environment-setup.md

 - [Windows](/docs/getting-started/environment-setup.html#windows)

 ::: tip
-If for any reason this installation is not possible for you, you can always use our [Docker image](/docs/getting-started/docker.md).
+Remember that you don't need to do any of these steps if you want to use [Docker](./docker.md) instead.
 :::

 ::: tip